Biology Internship Course - BIO400

 · Fourth year standing in a Biology specialist or Biology major program

 · Students cannot take BIO481 or have a concurrent enrolment in any other internship, research, or ROP course while taking a BIO400 course

 · Students cannot complete BIO481 and BIO400 simultaneously

 - Students enrolled in one of the Biology specialist programs will be given priority.

 - Not all excellent candidates who apply to take this course can be accepted due to space limitations.
 Marks are not the final basis for acceptance decisions.

-- Your entire application package (including all hard copy and electronic submissions) must be received by the submission deadline.
+- Your entire application package must be received by the submission deadline.

 - Failure to follow the application instructions and errors in completing the form can affect your application status.
 Be sure to take care when applying.

-We understand that many students are confused by BIO400 and BIO481, the differences between the courses.
-Since students are not able to complete both courses for credit, the Department of Biology will be holding an information session in mid-March for students interested in completing BIO400 and/or BIO481.
-Current student, faculty and staff will be on hand to answer questions about the two courses to help students make an informed decision regarding course selection.
+We understand that many students are confused about the differences between BIO400 and BIO481.
+Students are not able to complete both courses for credit.
+Last March we held an information session for interested students.
+Current student, alumni, faculty and staff spoke about their experiences and answered questions about the two courses, helping students make informed decisions regarding their course selection.

 BIO400 2019 Best Presentation Award